Perspective | How politicians target you: 3,000 data points on every voter, including your phone number

 Many Americans, like me, find targeted ads creepy when they come from businesses, especially when they use personal data we didn’t really consent to have tracked.
 But I found it downright unsettling to learn that my credit score — and so much else — was going to politicians who could use it to try to manipulate me.
 Online political ads are so potentially dangerous for democracy that Twitter banned them entirely and Google limited how campaigns can target them.
 (In September, Britain’s Channel 4 documented how Cambridge Analytica used voter data to specifically disenfranchise African American voters in 2016.)

 I’m not saying politicians are breaking any laws; I’m saying there just aren’t many laws designed to protect our data from politicians.
 As an institution, Congress has shown little interest in regulating the digital tools its members use to get into office.
-(Even the California Consumer Privacy Act I used in my quest only applies to the for-profit part of this economy.)
-Citizens with a lot of free time can try to opt out of some political databases and communications, but for the most part we have little control.
+(Even the California Consumer Privacy Act I used in my quest applies only to the for-profit part of this economy.)
+Citizens with a lot of free time can try to opt out of some political databases and communications, but for the most part, we have little control.

 In my data crusade, I should have been an enigma for the politicians.
 As a journalist, I don’t donate, sign petitions or participate in surveys.
 I also avoid campaign communications, though I recently signed up for text messages from both the Trump and Biden campaigns as part of this reporting.